openlibraryenvironment/reshare-analytics/sql/report_queries/requesting_turnaround/README.md

 - **Shipped**: Date/time item shipped by supplier.
 - **Received**: Date/time item received by requester.

  QUESTION:	The Call Number column is "None" for all rows.
-No obvious typo in query -- should the column be deleted?
+No obvious typo in query -- should the column be deleted for now?